Medically reviewed by Melissa Guarnaccia, LCSW

 Seeking therapy for mental health support

-Therapy is a place where you can spend a dedicated amount of time talking to mental health professionals, such as a therapist or counselor.
-When you pursue therapy, you can talk with a psychologist, a social worker, a licensed professional counselor, or a licensed marriage and family therapist.
-These therapy professionals are there to help you work through any challenges that you’re experiencing in your life, and these don’t have to be mental health conditions.
+Therapy or counseling is a place where you can spend a dedicated amount of time talking to mental health professionals, such as a therapist or counselor.
+When you pursue in-person or online therapy, you can talk with a psychologist, a social worker, a licensed professional counselor, or a licensed marriage and family therapist.
+These therapy and counseling professionals are there to help you work through any challenges that you’re experiencing in your life, and these don’t have to be mental health conditions.
 People seek talk therapy for a variety of reasons, whether for life transitions, relationship issues, or opportunities for self-improvement.
-No topic is off-limits in therapy sessions.
+No topic is off-limits in online therapy or counseling sessions.
 It’s your time to talk with your therapist about what’s going on with you as an individual.

-Cognitive behavioral therapy, psychodynamic therapy, and other types of therapy
+Cognitive behavioral therapy, psychodynamic therapy, online therapy, and other types of therapy

-Therapy can be conducted in a variety of ways, and different therapeutic practices may work better in different contexts.
-When you look for a therapist, you might come across professionals who practice psychodynamic therapy, cognitive behavioral therapy (CBT), interpersonal therapy, or eye movement desensitization and reprocessing (EMDR), which is sometimes used to treat post traumatic stress disorder.
+Therapy and psychotherapy can be conducted in a variety of ways, and different therapeutic practices may work better in different contexts.
+When you look for a therapist, you might come across professionals who practice psychodynamic therapy, physical therapy, cognitive behavioral therapy (CBT), dialectical behavior therapy, interpersonal therapy, or eye movement desensitization and reprocessing (EMDR), which is sometimes used to treat post traumatic stress disorder.
 Therapists are typically trained in numerous modalities, and if you find a therapist who doesn’t seem to be helping, it’s okay to communicate this to your therapist or simply change therapists.

 How can therapy help you?